-Description: If colvarsTrajFrequency is defined, the total force applied on this colvar by biases within the colvar module are written to the trajectory under the label "fa<name>".
+Description: If colvarsTrajFrequency is defined, the total force applied on this colvar by biases and confining potentials (walls) within the colvar module are written to the trajectory under the label "fa<name>".
+For extended Lagrangian colvars, this force is actually applied to the extended degree of freedom rather than the geometric colvar itself.
 The physical unit for this force is kcal/mol divided by the colvar unit.